Every input your team takes in becomes structured knowledge.

 Someone asks a question nobody documented yet.

-Team member asks the chatbot: "What do we do if a client asks for a refund after 90 days?"
+Team member opens the Library chat: "What do we do if a client asks for a refund after 90 days?"

-Chatbot: "I don't see this covered yet — want to tell me how you'd handle it?"
+Chatbot: "I don't see that in your dossiers — want to tell me how you'd handle it?"

 They type a quick answer.
-Zannal drafts a structured SOP section from it.
+Zannal drafts a structured entry from it.

 One tap to approve.
-Next person who asks gets the answer.
+Next person who asks gets the answer with citations.

 The Issue Loop